FHA Guidelines On Chapter 13 Versus Chapter 7 Bankruptcy

 Borrowers can qualify for FHA Loans during Chapter 13 Repayment and after Chapter 13 discharged date with Gustan Cho Associates:

 - Home Buyers can qualify for FHA Loan during a Chapter 13 Repayment period

 - They need to be paying on their repayment of their Chapter 13 Bankruptcy for at least 12 months

 - Need Trustee Approval: 100% of the time the Chapter 13 Bankruptcy Trustee will approve it

-- There is no waiting period after Chapter 13 Bankruptcy discharged date with The Gustan Cho Team at Loan Cabin Inc.
+- There is no waiting period after the Chapter 13 Bankruptcy discharged date at Gustan Cho Associates

 - Verification Of Rent is required unless borrowers are living with family

 - Minimum credit scores required for 3.5% down payment FHA Loan home purchase loan

 Qualifying For FHA Loans With Open Collections And Charge Offs

 People who have old collections or charge off account can still qualify for FHA Loans without having to pay them: